gaurichaudhari9/Travelling-Salesman-problem-using-Genetic-Algorithm/README.md

-# Travelling-Salesman-problem-using-Genetic-Algorithm

-# Genetic Algorithm for TSP
+# Traveling Salesman Problem with Genetic Algorithm

-This is an implementation of the Genetic Algorithm for the Traveling Salesman Problem (TSP) in Python.
-The TSP is a well-known problem in the field of computer science and operations research, where the goal is to find the shortest possible path that visits all cities in a given list exactly once and returns to the starting city.
+This code is an implementation of the Traveling Salesman Problem using a genetic algorithm.
+The goal of the problem is to find the shortest path that visits all cities exactly once and returns to the starting city.
+The genetic algorithm involves creating a population of paths, selecting the fittest individuals, and creating new generations through crossover and mutation.

+# Code structure

+- `City.py`: Contains the `City` class which represents a single city with its X and Y coordinates, and methods to calculate the distance to another city and print the city's coordinates.
+- `PPath.py`: Contains the `PPath` class which represents a path of cities, and methods to add and get cities, calculate the total distance of the path, and check if a city is already in the path.
+- `PathHandler.py`: Contains the `PathHandler` class which handles the cities and paths, and methods to add cities, create a random path, and get the best path.
+- `Population.py`: Contains the `Population` class which represents a population of paths, and methods to save and get paths, get the fittest path, and calculate the average fitness of the population.
+- `GeneticAlgorithm.py`: Contains the `GeneticAlgorithm` class which implements the genetic algorithm, and methods to evolve a population, select parents through tournament selection, create a child through crossover, and mutate a path.
+- `main.py`: Contains the main function to run the genetic algorithm and print the best path.

+# Usage

+1. Clone the repository and navigate to the directory.
+2. Run `python main.py` to execute the code.
+3. The program will create a `PathHandler` object with six cities and generate a population of paths.
+4. The program will then evolve the population over multiple generations using the genetic algorithm.
+5. Finally, the program will print the best path found and its distance.

 # Dependencies

-Python 3.x
+- Python 3
-NumPy
-Files

-City.py - class to represent a city with x and y coordinates PPath.py - class to represent a path consisting of a sequence of cities PathHandler.py - class to handle the list of cities and their pairwise distances Population.py - class to represent a population of paths GeneticAlgorithm.py - class to handle the genetic algorithm operations main.py - main file to run the genetic algorithm and display the results Usage

-To run the genetic algorithm with default parameters, simply run the main.py file.
-You can also modify the parameters in the GeneticAlgorithm constructor in main.py to experiment with different settings.
-The output will display the best path found by the algorithm, along with its total distance.
+- math module
+- random module

+# Contributing

+If you find any bugs or have suggestions for improvement, please open an issue or pull request.

-# Implementation Details
+# License

-The genetic algorithm uses a population of paths, where each path represents a possible solution to the TSP.
-The algorithm evolves the population over a number of generations, selecting the fittest individuals (i.e., those with the shortest distances) to generate offspring through crossover and mutation.
-The process continues until a termination criterion is met (e.g., a maximum number of generations or a satisfactory fitness level).

-In this implementation, the algorithm uses tournament selection to choose parents for crossover, and swap mutation to introduce variation in the population.
-Elitism is also implemented, where the best individual in the current population is preserved in the next generation.
-The algorithm starts with a random population of paths and repeats the evolutionary process until convergence.

-The algorithm is implemented using object-oriented programming concepts, with separate classes for the city, path, path handler, population, and genetic algorithm.
-This makes the code modular and easier to maintain and extend.
+This code is released under the MIT License.